Frequently Asked Questions

 - The Commonwealth Transportation Board (CTB) shared the same vision as the Secretary’s Office and approved funding for RM3P in Fiscal Year 2020.

 - The original RM3P scope assumed that the DEP and DSS would be established under separate initiatives.
-When this didn’t happen, the scope of RM3P was expanded to encompass all five program elements.
+When this didn’t happen, the scope of RM3P was expanded to encompass the foundational program elements – DEP and DSS – to the RM3P ecosystem, although the funding was not adjusted.

 What is the geographic reach of RM3P?